an0289/my-phase-1-project/README.md

 ## Usage

-- Users are able to use the search bar to search for cocktail recipes:
+- Users are able to use the search bar to search for cocktail recipes
 ```javascript
 document.addEventListener('submit', )
 ```